awsdocs/amazon-eks-user-guide/doc_source/pod-id-agent-setup.md

       undo     -- Undo a previous rollout
       ```

       If the rollout takes too long, Amazon EKS will undo the rollout, and a message with the type of **Addon Update** and a status of **Failed** will be added to the **Update history** of the add\-on\.
-To investigate any issues, start from the history of the rollout, and run `kubectl logs` on a CoreDNS pod to see the logs of CoreDNS\.
+To investigate any issues, start from the history of the rollout, and run `kubectl logs` on a EKS Pod Identity Agent pod to see the logs of EKS Pod Identity Agent\.

-1. If the new entry in the **Update history** has a status of **Successful**, then the rollout has completed and the add\-on is using the new configuration in all of the CoreDNS pods\.
-As you change the number of nodes and CPU cores of nodes in the cluster, Amazon EKS scales the number of replicas of the CoreDNS deployment\.
+1. If the new entry in the **Update history** has a status of **Successful**, then the rollout has completed and the add\-on is using the new configuration in all of the EKS Pod Identity Agent pods\.

 ------
 #### [ AWS CLI ]